mon-gmx/mon-gmx/README.md

 Anyway, the market is a tide of non-sense as it has been for the past lustrum.
 I expect nothing, but more of the same: Layoffs, a desperate fight to reduce capex and improve revenue; go on big tech, keep sending us your jobs down here, keep hiding your inefficiencies, soon you will turn the whole world into a San Franciscan crisis, a small elite will think they'll thrive with these changes, they will build their own Elyssium, yet they forget they will not be able to escape the wasteland they're creating.
 Me?
 I will keep learning my trade.

 As I age I can only bring those nostalgic thoughts of a cloudy January morning in California, where things were uncertain, but life was meant to get better.
-How naive those times were.